bfritscher/cours-ptw-slides/zero_to_hero_tools_and_git.md

 ### Step 0: Install

-Create a [github.com](https://github.com) account and install [Github Desktop](https://desktop.github.com/) to have a version of `git`.
+Create a [github.com](https://github.com) account and install [git-scm.com](https://git-scm.com/download/win) to have a version of `git`.

 ### Step 1: Git Master

-- Commit your code to a git repository
+- Commit your code to a git repository.
-- Commit & push your code to Github
+- Commit & push your code to Github.
 - Change something and create a new commit.
-- Clone the project from your neighbour
+- Clone the project into another folder.

 ### Step 2: Production version

-Create a built, mimified version of your page with your toolchain
+Create a built, mimified version of your page with your .
 ```sh
 npm run build
 ```
-*Notice that you have a dist folder with this new content*
+*Notice that you have a dist folder with this new content.*